Åmdals Verk

-Åmdals Verk is a small village in Tokke Municipality in Vestfold og Telemark county, Norway.
+Åmdals Verk is a small village in Tokke Municipality in Telemark county, Norway.
 The village is located about 8 km south of the municipal center of Dalen.
 The village is the site of a former copper mine.
 The mines were operational between 1691 and 1945, during which 8000 t of copper were extracted from the ground.
 A branch of the Vest-Telemark Museum chronicles the history of the mines, and some of the tunnels are open to the public on guided tours during the summer season.